 As well as being a source of joy, escapism and discovery, reading for pleasure is a key factor in academic success.
-A 2013 study by Melbourne Institute of Applied Economic and Social Research showed that youngsters of four to five years old whose parents read to them between three and five times a week were at least six months ahead of their peers in terms of overall literacy skills.
+A study by the Melbourne Institute of Applied Economic and Social Research showed that youngsters of four to five years old whose parents read to them between three and five times a week were at least six months ahead of their peers in terms of overall literacy skills.
 Those who read every day were a full year ahead!

 1) Let your children see you reading – and enjoying it.
 Children look up to their parents and relatives, and seeing grown-ups reading for fun has a profoundly lasting effect.
 Make reading an everyday part of your life and your child will want to make it a part of theirs too.